 The price of anything is the amount of life you spend on it. -Thoreau

 The first question I’m always asked is, “How do you stay warm in New Hampshire winters?”
 Answer: In a T-shirt with an airtight woodstove and two to three cords of dry firewood.
-In a 20-foot yurt, you're never more than seven or so feet from the central stove.
+In a twenty-foot yurt, you're never more than seven or so feet from the central stove.
 By building our own wood-and-polycarbonate central skylights, we are able to have the stove and stovepipe in the center: heating the yurt evenly, creating the feeling of a larger space, and serving as the center of yurt life . . . providing warmth and food for more than half the year.
-As long as it’s airtight, a lightweight sheet steel stove is better than a more expensive fancy one with lots of thermal mass.
-Some of the best are the Tempwood stoves (made in Massachusetts but most easily found on Craigslist) and Four Dog stoves in Minnesota.
-A yurt stove should heat up the yurt quickly when getting home at the end of a cold day.
+A lightweight sheet steel stove (as long as it’s airtight) is better than a more expensive fancy one with lots of thermal mass.
+Some of the best are the Tempwood stoves (once made in Massachusetts but now only found used) and Three Dog stoves in Minnesota.
+A stove should heat up the yurt quickly when you get home at the end of a cold day.
 No one wants to wait around for hours shivering in boots and a coat.
-By burning a slow fire (hence the need for dry firewood: it doesn’t create creosote) and blocking up any drafts, you can be toasty all winter.
-The first serious snowfall (around Christmas most years here) adds additional natural insulation.
-By raking the snow off the roof before it melts, you create a warm layer of insulation all around the base of the yurt.
-When the yurt is up to the desired temperature, let the fire slowly purr along day and night.
-The distinction is that one is heating air—not mass—and there is very little of that in a yurt.
-Heating a couple thousand of cubic feet of space is entirely different than heating the tens of thousands of cubic feet commonly found in a typical American house.
-Heat gain radiating from the woodstove becomes key, and R-value (a measure of heat loss due to conduction) becomes relatively less important.
-As long as heat loss due to convection (i.e. drafts) are sealed up, the heat radiated by the stove keeps one warm.
-Should you forgo insullation?
-We don't recommend it: condensation in both winter and summer will build up on the inner roof surface and keep the rafters wet: not good.

 While there certainly are other types of fuel, almost no one lives through the winter here with anything other than a woodburning stove.
 Burning it requires no electric apparatus.
 The carbon that goes up the chimney is re-sequestered within a few years by saplings struggling up in the forest openings created by the trees cut for cordwood.
 Firewood is free, abundant, and simple.
 It smells good and feels good to touch.
-Cutting, splitting, and stacking it are activities I would pay to do if I had to, which may be why my current system has me handling each piece seven times between the forest floor and the firebox.
-Inevitably, the second question that I am—more hesitantly—asked, is, “Where do you go to the bathroom in a yurt?”
-For most, the answer is in the humanure outhouse.
-Here’s a tip: Build the outhouse a little bigger than necessary (say, 6 feet by 8 feet) and let it become attic, garage, and cellar, since the yurt lacks these.
-For more information on outhouses and composting poop, check out the definitive “Humanure Handbook” by Joe Jenkins.

 If heat and bathrooms are easy, the water question is anything but.
 Creating a system to deliver running hot water any time of day or year is the holy grail of the New England homestead system.
 Creating one that doesn’t freeze, leak, or get chewed through by beavers (please don’t ask) is even better.
-My answer is: Don’t create one: create two.
+My answer is don’t create one, create two.
 In the summer, water stores easily.
 In the winter it is easily heated on the constantly-burning stove, but it will freeze if left out.
 I’ve tried dozens of water systems and they all have pros and cons.
 Hauling buckets by yoke, sled, cart, tractor, car, or hand from springs, ponds, or the neighbor’s bathtub is simple.
-It does, however, get old (especially when washing cloth diapers by hand).
+It does, however, get old, especially when washing cloth diapers by hand.
 Rainwater catchment systems off the yurt roof can provide lots of water (in summer, of course) for the dirty diaper task, but the water is too full of tree tannins and acid rain to drink or cook with.
 A garden hose run from a neighbor’s spigot will work half of the year.
 It can even be hooked up to a sink in the yurt or an outdoor kitchen.
 Just remember to transition to the winter system before the first hard frost and don’t run the pipe through any beaver ponds.

 Water regulations vary state by state.
-In New Hampshire, if the water is moving on its own accord into the yurt, a septic system and leach field are necessary.
-For a fuller description, go the the FAQ page and scroll down to “Can I live in a yurt in my state/town?”
-Beyond the question of wasting fertility (dishwater is full of phosphates that plants love) and giving possible pathogens a vector to spread in a giant tank of potable water, septic systems are very costly (more than the entire yurt).
-Plus, the look of a big sand mound just to accept the drinking water being polluted with fecal matter seems hardly worth it.
-Connect a pipe from the bottom of the dry sink, out the bottom of the yurt at the side, and into a patch of weeds or mulch.
-Don’t include a ‘trap’ anywhere because it will freeze in winter and isn’t necessary.
-All the important needs—except refrigeration—can be accomplished with a tiny photovoltaic system or a very long extension cord.
-A low amperage system can be run hundreds of yards with very tiny wire with this useful tidbit: Voltage drop is proportional to distance run.
-The traditional summer yurt refrigerator is the styrofoam cooler with half-gallon plastic jugs of ice swapped out every other day into the neighbor’s chest freezer.
-In winter, the fridge is the cool spot on the floor beneath the sink, and the freezer is a snowbank just outside the door.
-The next step up is a propane fridge.
-Running a small, energy efficient fridge (powered by solar) requires a medium-sized photovoltaic system.
+In New Hampshire specifically, if the water is moving on its own accord into the yurt, a septic system and leach field are necessary.
+Beyond the question of wasting fertility (dishwater is full of phosphates plants love) and giving possible pathogens a vector to spread in a giant tank of potable water, septic systems are very costly (more than the entire yurt).
+Plus, the look of a big sand mound just to accept the drinking water you're polluting seems hardly worth it.
+Connect a 1-1/2" PVC pipe from the bottom of the dry sink, out the bottom of the yurt at the side, and into a patch of weeds or mulch.
+Don’t include a trap anywhere because it will freeze in winter and isn’t necessary.

 Most yurt frames are built from sawn wood.
 When I created my first yurt I couldn’t afford to buy lumber, but had my grandfather's small axe and access to a woodlot.
 I set out to craft the rafters and lattice wall from small-diameter saplings, which we continue to do to this day.
 The wiggly unmilled wood makes each yurt unique.
 Because the local hardwoods I use are naturally very strong, our yurts don’t have to be reinforced for snow.